LaunchCodeEducation/csharp-web-dev-curriculum/content/classes/_index.md

 ## Learning Objectives

-After completing all of the work in this lesson, you should be able to:
+After completing this chapter, you should be able to do the following:

 1. Use access modifiers to customize fields and methods.
 1. Override built-in methods such as `ToString` and `Equals`.